davemgj84/sapphire/README.md

 ## Dependencies

-- Clone this repo and cd into react-front-end, then run `npm install` to install dependencies.
+- Clone this repo and cd into `react-front-end`.
+Run `npm install` to install dependencies.
 - Run `npm start` to play.
 - Dependencies include: